amrit-eu/Argo-Toolbox/README.md

 3. If you are comfortable with Docker and wish to customise the configurations, Open `.env` using your favorite text editor.

-4. You can adjust values for your needs (look at `demo.env` file that describe configurations).
+4. You can adjust values for your needs (look at `.env.demo` file that describe configurations).

 ```env
 #file checker API configuration